The Markups list automatically tracks markups placed on a PDF, including author, date, color, and comments associated with each markup.

 Color: Shows the line color used for the markup.

 X and Y: Shows the coordinates on the PDF page where the markup is located, counted from the lower left.

 Document Width and Document Height: Shows the size of the markup on the PDF.

 Comments: Shows the comments from the General section of the Properties tab for this markup.
+Replies are also shown in this column.
 Double-click in this field to change the comment associated with the markup.

 Length, Area, Volume, Count and Measurement: Each shows values associated with Measurement markups.